 - unwillingness to practice self-reflection or seek outside counsel

-- demanding loyalty and gas-lighting or mocking those who are not loyal
+- demanding loyalty and demonizing those who are not loyal

-- glorifying and whitewashing history while ignoring the ongoing impacts of historical oppression
+- whitewashing history while ignoring the ongoing impacts of history

-- placing hope and faith in powerful men and coercive exercises of that power upon those seeking change or expressing differences
+- placing hope in powerful men and demonstrations of their power

 Any of those sound familiar?
 Do you seen any of those in your community?
 In the country?
 In yourself?

 Understand that I’m not saying these qualities are only seen in supporters of President Trump.
 I’m certainly not saying they are only present in Republicans.
 To some extent, these are issues with which we all struggle as human beings, regardless of political affiliation.
 But Trumpism is a social and spiritual dynamic that evokes, justifies, and normalizes these qualities.